 “Abra (short for cadabra), the brainchild of poets Kate Durbin and Amaranth Borsuk and designer Ian Hatcher, is a wormhole for the era … one that’s a cosmic, fangy, hallucinogenically-venomed, Edenic pleasure to bite into.”

-An exceptional essay on self-harm and suicide, which we’re publishing in time for Christmas 2016.
-“If human life is an oath, then suicide for me was like an oath recited backwards, a protest against the physical body that gave entrance to that first strange and violent ghost and all that followed,” writes Piper Daniels.
-“This is a call to the damaged, the suicidal, and the mentally ill who feel as though they are drowning in darkness.
-I see you.
-I see your beauty.”
+An exceptional essay on demons, mental illness, self-harm, and suicide, which we’re publishing just in time for Christmas.
+“If human life is an oath, then suicide for me was like an oath recited backwards, a protest against the physical body that gave entrance to that first strange and violent ghost and all that followed,” writes Piper J. Daniels.

 Post-election poem by Lisa Marie Basile.
 “My dear, I will be long gone by the time you see the efforts of human madness take shape.
 He says this, he says this, he says this, as I wriggle in place, the bloodlet of light at my feet.”